printer130/notes/src/content/vulnerabilities/snmp.md

 ### Now, let's identify all the supported SMB versions on the target machine.

-We can quickly identify it using the nmap script smb-protocols.

 ```bash
 nmap -p445 --script smb-protocols target_ip_local
 -p445